Crenshaw1312/Powerrent/README.md

 ### Current Issues
 Private Trackers don't work
 > This will be done soon, a username and password field will be required.
-There will also be more provate trackers added like RED and OPS.
+There will also be more private trackers added like RED and OPS.